anboit/ica0002-2021/01-intro/lab.md

 First, make sure that your Git repository is set up correctly -- check [this list](http://193.40.156.86/students.html) for details.

-Then, make sure that your virtual machine is set up -- SSH access details should be printed here: http://193.40.156.86/students/your_github_username.html.
+Then, make sure that your virtual machine is set up -- click your name here and find the SSH access details on your page.
 Note the SSH port number!

 Finally, test that SSH access works -- run this command on the **control node** (replace the `122` with the port number from the list above):